 The Nova Scotia Duck Tolling Retriever is a high-energy dog.
-For this reason, pet parents should be aware of the physical and mental commitment required to keep this breed busy.
+For this reason, dog parents should be aware of the physical and mental commitment required to keep them busy.
 They need plenty of exercise and attention; otherwise, they may become destructive.

 The Toller’s affectionate and outgoing nature makes it a great companion and lively family dog.
 This tiny retriever is always eager to please, and plays well with kids.
 If you have other pets in the home, the Toller will gladly befriend and play with them too.
-They are not aggressive.
+They aren’t very aggressive either.

 Tollers are adaptable and easily adjust to new environments.
-They are easy to train though they may not take well to harsh treatment.
+They’re easy to train though they may not take well to harsh treatment.
 Rather, train with positive training techniques.
 As with any other dog, this training, plus socialization, should be started early in puppyhood.